ipugh-xm/xm-labs-steps-xmimoncall/README.md

 # xmimoncall Steps

-This step allows you to get the commit details from a given repo and user.
-Great for enriching notifications with relevant code commit information.
+This step can put a user on call in a group on a shift.

 ---------